anonymous0374/react-scaffold/docs/react-learning-notes.md

     State(State) altogether.
 (JSX looks like both HTML and JavaScript).
       > React Components are built on top of JSX.
-      > Since JSX contains information on all View / Events / State, JSX codes are easily get verbose(It works as both HTML and JavaScript).
+      > Since JSX contains information on all View / Events / State, JSX codes are easily get verbose
-        --> therefore, in practice JSX codes are separated into:
+        --> therefore, in practice JSX codes are separated into two kinds:
           (1) "presentationals": fully controlled components, no inner states (2) "containers": work as container, that provide control(props and event handlers)to their children.